MoveOnOrg/votetripling/README.md

 This script will output two files:
 a.
 A file of triplers.
 For each tripler, we provide the following fields:
-A file with a single row representing each text message conversation, including the following fields -*ConversationId* a unique identifier for the conversation -*contact_phone* the phone number of the target -*is_tripler* did this person agree to be a tripler ('yes' for everyone in this file) -*opted_out* did this person opt out of future messages -*wrong_number* did we have the wrong number for this person -*names_extract* what names (if any) were provided by this person as tripling targets
+A file with a single row representing each text message conversation, including the following fields
+- *ConversationId* a unique identifier for the conversation
+- *contact_phone* the phone number of the target
+- *is_tripler* did this person agree to be a tripler ('yes' for everyone in this file)
+- *opted_out* did this person opt out of future messages
+- *wrong_number* did we have the wrong number for this person
+- *names_extract* what names (if any) were provided by this person as tripling targets

 b.
 A file of conversations for manual review, with the following fields:
--*ConversationId* a unique identifier for the conversation -*contact_phone* the phone number of the target -*voterResponse* initial response(s) by the target (generally where the target makes known if they opt out or want to triple) -*voterFinal* the final follow up message sent by the target (generally where they provide names) -*voterPost* post script from the target (generally a thank you or good luck) -*is_tripler* guess for did this person agree to be a tripler -*opted_out* guess for did this person opt out of future messages -*wrong_number* guess for did we have the wrong number for this person -*names_extract* guess for what names (if any) were provided by this person as tripling targets
+- *ConversationId* a unique identifier for the conversation
+- *contact_phone* the phone number of the target
+- *voterResponse* initial response(s) by the target (generally where the target makes known if they opt out or want to triple)
+- *voterFinal* the final follow up message sent by the target (generally where they provide names)
+- *voterPost* post script from the target (generally a thank you or good luck)
+- *is_tripler* guess for did this person agree to be a tripler
+- *opted_out* guess for did this person opt out of future messages
+- *wrong_number* guess for did we have the wrong number for this person
+- *names_extract* guess for what names (if any) were provided by this person as tripling targets

 3. I have text banker logs for names provided by vote triplers.
 I need these logs cleaned up and standardized.